How to Make Wellness a Part of Your Boulder Meeting

 - Nature Walks Not everyone in your group may be up for a hike, but most folks can enjoy a stroll through nature to take in mountain views, wildlife and bird sightings — and soak up some Colorado sunshine.
-We’d recommend the gentle paths at Wonderland Lake or Sawhill Ponds.
+We’d recommend the gentle paths at Wonderland Lake.
 Here are 5 more easy trails to consider.

 - Yoga Some towns have a church on every corner; Boulder has a yoga studio on every corner.
 We can help you find a great instructor to do a class on site or arrange for a group yoga class at a local brewery.

 - Bike to Your Sessions Boulder’s bike-sharing program, BCycle, gives your attendees easy access to check out bikes in lieu of shuttle transport.
 Boulder was named the No. 1 city in the U.S. for biking, so there are plenty of bikeways and paths (easily mapped on Google maps).

 - Walking Meetings Right in the heart of town is the closed-to-traffic Pearl Street, an excellent spot for a walking meeting (or one-on-one appointment) that is sure to get the ideas flowing.

 Healthy Dining That Tastes Good

 While your attendees are away from home, their families and their everyday habits, encourage them to try a new way of eating.
 When in Boulder, do as the Boulderites do.
 Locals tend to really care about what they put into their bodies, which sparked a sustainable, farm-to-table dining movement early on and a wave of clean-eating restaurants.

 - Healthy, Happy Menus Boulder’s hotels are very intentional about the foods they serve.
 They all have healthy options and most won’t bat an eye when as you ask for gluten-free, paleo, vegetarian, vegan or virtually any dietary options — those are just part of Boulder’s lexicon.